Scientific Name

 - Do not overfeed the snake.

-- Provide a bowl of fresh water for drink and soak, and constantly make sure the water is clean.
+- Provide a bowl of fresh water for drinking and soaking, and constantly make sure the water is clean.

 - This species can be found in the forests.

-- Sometimes can be found near human settlement due to rodents.
+- Sometimes can be found near human settlements due to rodents.

 - In captivity, it should be set at 28°C to 32°C, and a basking area with 32°C to 35°C for the daytime.

-- Night time temperature should be around 26 °C to 30°C.
+- The night time temperature should be around 26 °C to 30°C.

 Common Disease